arbabiha/StochasticModelingwData/README.md

 [Transportmaps by UQgroup @MIT](https://transportmaps.mit.edu/docs/): This package is used to compute the mapping between data distribution and the invariant measure of SDE system --- here Standard Normal Distribution

-[Numba](https://numba.pydata.org/):Used for fast integration of SDEs.
+[Numba](https://numba.pydata.org/): Used for fast integration of SDEs.

 [joblib](https://joblib.readthedocs.io/en/latest/): Used for parallel computation of inverse function in transportmaps